Photo by Joshua Earle

 You need to be fully aware of what to expect with counseling.
 Whether you’ve never received therapy before or you’re an expert at being a client, it’s important we have no mysteries with counseling services.
 Here’s a set of Frequently Asked Questions, FAQ.

-Do I have to be a leader to get counseling from you?
+Do I have to be a leader or a therapist to get counseling from you?

 Do you counsel individuals who are not in relationship since you identify yourself as a relationship therapist?